 The Subterfuge Series

-Growing up in Chicago, my older brothers and I grew up working on weekends with my father.
-We were restoring old buildings, such as churches and schools.
-They were architectural relics that needed pruning and attention.
-That’s how we earned our allowance.
-On the way to our family contracted jobs, he would always take us on numerous architectural side detours, visiting this or that side street.
-He loved the concept of a building, appreciative of each distinctive architectural style.
-“Can you imagine what it’s like in that space” or “look at the detail on that building, that’s interesting, why would they do that”?
-Those were our topics as we meandered on in the station wagon sipping coffee out of our styrofoam cups.
-We also had a 27’ Bayliner boat docked on the southside that continually broke down and had to be towed.
-The towing allowed us to get an eyeful of all the beautiful and majestic relics of steel industry plants like Ryerson, etc. on the Chicago River.
-My eyes were wide open and in awe.
-That began my love of architecture and steel.
+The series is inspired by my early childhood memories growing up in Chicago, where my older brothers and I worked on weekends with my father.
+We started out restoring old buildings such as churches and schools – architectural relics that needed our pruning and attention – earning ourselves an allowance at the same time.
+On the way to our family-contracted jobs, my father would drive us down obscure side streets, taking us on impromptu architectural tours.
+He loved exploring the concept of a building, appreciating each distinctive architectural style, instilling in us an architectural curiosity by asking us: “What would the interior space behind that façade be like?” or “Look at the detail on that building, why would they choose that”?
+Those were our topics as we meandered in the station wagon, sipping coffee out of styrofoam cups.
+We also had a 27’ Bayliner boat docked on the southside that continually broke down and had to be towed, thereby allowing us glimpses of the beautiful and majestic relics of the steel plants such as Ryerson, South Works, and Inland on the Chicago River.
+My eyes became wide open, struck with awe.
+There began my love of architecture and steel: seeing the enormity of these buildings just sitting as rusty behemoths, but knowing that at one time they had such a powerful unified focus and strength.

 Mark Knutson